Abby Lee Miller: Former ‘Dance Moms’ Host Sentenced To Prison For Fraud — Report

 The former dance teacher allegedly pleaded with the judge that she would be on her best behavior if given leniency.
 She also reportedly wanted to grab lunch with the judge “after this,” [meaning her court hearing].

+Before the reported May 9 ruling, the court held a lengthy meeting [May 8] where Miller’s defense distributed its side of the case.
+In both court dates [May 8-9], Miller reportedly showed up with her former on-air antagonists, Christi Lukasiak and Kelly Hyland.
+The women allegedly sat behind her.
+Their reported support seemed odd, seeing as Hyland sued Miller in early 2014, for assault, defamation and destruction of her property.

-The ruling came almost two years after the former Lifetime host was indicted on 20 counts of fraud in 2015.
+The alleged May 9 ruling, came almost two years after the former Lifetime host was indicted on 20 counts of fraud in 2015.
 The counts included: bankruptcy fraud, concealment of bankruptcy assets and false bankruptcy declarations.
 She was indicted after both, the FBI and IRS completed through investigations.
 Miller also reportedly concealed more than $755,000 from the courts in earnings from Dance Moms.
 She originally filed for bankruptcy in 2010.

 HollywoodLifers, did you think Abby was actually going to be sentenced to prison?